Israel Football Association

-The Israel Football Association (IFA; ההתאחדות לכדורגל בישראל HaHiṯəʼaḥăḏūṯ ləKaddūreḡel bəYiśrāʼēl, lit.
-'The Association of Football in Israel') is the governing body of football in Israel.
-It organizes a variety of association football leagues where the highest level is the Israeli Premier League; as well as national cups such as the Israel State Cup, the Toto Cup, and the Israel Super Cup; also, the Israel national football team.
-The IFA was originally founded in 1928, in Mandatory Palestine, and is based in Ramat Gan.
+The Israel Football Association (IFA; ההתאחדות לכדורגל בישראל) is the governing body of football in Israel.
+It organizes major domestic competitions including the Israeli Premier League, the Israel State Cup, the Toto Cup, and the Israel Super Cup, as well as the Israel national football team.

+Founded in 1928 as the Palestine Football Association during the period of Mandatory Palestine, the organization joined FIFA in 1929.
+It adopted its present name following the establishment of the State of Israel in 1948.
+Headquartered in Ramat Gan, the IFA was a founding member of the Asian Football Confederation (AFC) until its expulsion in 1974 amid regional political boycotts.
+After nearly two decades outside any continental confederation, the IFA joined UEFA in 1992.

 History

-The Palestine Football Association, was founded in a meeting held on 14 August 1928, and applied for membership of FIFA.
+The Palestine Football Association was founded at a meeting held on 14 August 1928 and applied for membership of FIFA.
 It was admitted provisionally on 17 December 1928, affiliated on 17 May 1929 and recognised by FIFA's government on 6 July 1929.
 The FAP changed its name to the Israel Football Association (IFA) following the founding of the state of Israel in 1948.

-The IFA was a member of the Asian Football Confederation (AFC) from 1954 until 1974, when it was expelled due to political pressure from Arab and Muslim members that refused to play against Israel.
+The IFA was a member of the Asian Football Confederation (AFC) and competed at a high level during the AFC's infancy, from 1954 until 1974, when it was expelled due to political pressure from Arab and Muslim members that refused to play against Israel in spite of not reaching enough votes to carry the motion.
 From then until 1992, the IFA was not affiliated with any confederation.
-During this period, the Israeli national teams played only in FIFA competitions and occasionally in OFC (Oceania), UEFA (Europe), and CONMEBOL (South America) qualifying tournaments.
+During this period, the Israeli national teams played only in FIFA competitions and occasionally in OFC (Oceania), UEFA (Europe), and CONMEBOL (South America) World Cup qualification tournaments.

 In 1992, the IFA was admitted to UEFA as an associate member, becoming a full member two years later.
 Since 1992, Israeli clubs have played in the various UEFA club competitions, while the national teams have played in UEFA championships.